Funerals and tangihanga

 For information about the possible charges and penalties for fisheries offences, see: “Pāua poaching and other fisheries offences”.

-Note: Fisheries officers (who work for MPI) have very wide search and seizure powers and powers to require people to answer questions.
+Note: Fisheries officers (who work for the Ministry for Primary Industries) have very wide search and seizure powers and powers to require people to answer questions.

 Whānau decisions about property